Coordinated care in one medical center

 Signs & Symptoms of Hepatitis B

 Someone can have chronic (long-term) hepatitis B for many years and not even know it.
 People who are newly infected with acute hepatitis B and those with chronic hepatitis B who have advanced liver disease may experience:

 - Jaundice (yellowing of the eyes and skin)

 Hepatitis B can be diagnosed using simple blood tests.
 To examine the health of your liver, we may perform imaging tests and blood tests and take a sample of your liver tissue (liver biopsy).
 At NewYork-Presbyterian, we also utilize Fibroscan and magnetic resonance elastography to assess the degree of scarring in your liver without having to do a liver biopsy.

 Chronic hepatitis B requires a lifetime of treatment and monitoring.
 We assemble the team of liver care experts that you need, including hepatologists (liver doctors), gastroenterologists, surgeons, physician assistants, nurses, social workers, and others with experience treating HBV and other liver disorders.
 All of the healthcare providers you may need are available to you, in one medical center.

-The most common causes of primary liver cancer are chronic infection with the hepatitis B and C viruses, excessive alcohol consumption, and fatty liver disease.
-NewYork-Presbyterian has a strong surveillance program for people at risk of liver cancer, particularly those with chronic hepatitis B or hepatitis C, with the hope of detecting the disease in its early, more curable stages.
+- Surveillance for liver cancer.
+Chronic infection with hepatitis B is one of the most common causes of primary liver cancer.
+NewYork-Presbyterian has a strong surveillance program for people at risk of liver cancer, including those with chronic hepatitis B, with the hope of detecting liver cancer in its early, more curable stages.